sttk/learn.github-actions/README.md

 4. [filter-branches-tags-paths.yaml](.github/workflows/filter-branches-tags-paths.yaml)

-    Filter conditions for pushing and `filtered_branch` branch.
+    Filter conditions for pushing and a branch.